meitar/docs/content/network-design/bgp.md

 |All others|Deny|

 ## How to get an ASN or IP allocation
-Currently the mesh uses a spreadsheet to keep track of allocated resources.
-The process will be automated soon, but in the mean time please contact an existing member via [Slack](https://slack.nycmesh.net) or [email](mailto:contact@nycmesh.net) to have them help you acquire an ASN and IPv4 and/or IPv6 resources.
+Currently, NYC Mesh uses a spreadsheet to keep track of allocated resources, including ASNs.
+The process will be automated soon, but in the mean time please contact an existing member via [Slack](https://slack.nycmesh.net) or [email](mailto:contact@nycmesh.net) to have them help you acquire an IPv4 and/or IPv6 resource.
+ASNs are no longer needed as the [OSPF]({{< relref "ospf" >}}) dynamic routing protocol used in NYC Mesh does not have a concept of an Autonomous System Number.

 ## Examples
-Some configuration examples for BGP implementations known to be in use within NYC Mesh today are listed below in no particular order.
+Some configuration examples for BGP implementations that were once known to be in use within NYC Mesh are listed below, in no particular order.

 ### [Bird](http://bird.network.cz)
 Bird is an open source routing daemon with support for a number of different routing protocols including BGP.